“If you cannot do great things, do small things in a great way”Napolean Hill

 Full of Charm and Rich in History

 On the spectacular Istria Peninsula in Croatia, it was another castle hunting day.
 Our destination Hum, Croatia.

 It had been a successful day so far, but the road became a bit concerning as we headed to our next castle.
-Driving down what appeared a private dirt road, at times single lane, we passed homes where people gave us looks as if to say, “Are you lost?”.
+Driving down what appeared to be a private dirt road, at times single lane, we passed homes where people gave us looks as if to say, “Are you lost?”.
 We started doubting our Google maps, which has been our stalwart on all our trips.
 Once off the dirt road, we found ourselves climbing a curvy mountain road within a dense forest with no signage or towns.
 Close to abandoning the road, we pushed forward.
 Google maps deserved our faith.

 Then suddenly, at the top of the hill, Hum emerged.
 As our goal was the castle, we were surprised to learn as we approached the entry gate that we were about to visit the smallest city in the world, based on population.
 That title did cause us to worry; would it be a tourist trap?

 But there was a castle there which was our original goal, so we could ignore the touristy side if needed.
 We had learned from our castle hunting treks that wonderful castles could be found hiking through farmers’ fields, deep within thick forests, in the middle of a river, or on a sandy beach.
 The search is often as fun as the reward at the end.

 This time it wasn’t just the castle that made the trip worth it; this tiny village that was brimming with charm had us captivated.
 It may have helped that the views alone were stunning.

 Is Hum Croatia really that small?